rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Introduction**

 Quantum is OpenStack's Networking service, although it's important to realise that the name 'Quantum' will likely be replaced with just 'OpenStack Networking', apparently down to a trademark infringement.
-The training will continue to use the Quantum terminology for now as documentation and commands still explicitly use 'quantum'.
+The training will continue to use the Quantum terminology for now as documentation and commands still explicitly use 'neutron'.

 Quantum provides an abstract virtual networking service, enabling administrators and end-users to manage virtual networks for their instances on-top of OpenStack, i.e. Networking-as-a-Service.
 Quantum simply provides an API for self-service and management but relies on underlying technologies for the actual implementation via Quantum-plugins.
 This training makes use of Open vSwitch, but there are many other plugins available upstream such as Nicira NVP, Cisco UCS, Brocade etc. Quantum allows cloud-tenants to create rich networking topologies in an 'over-cloud' including advanced networking services, e.g. LBaaS, VPNaaS and Firewall-aaS.